Layr-Labs/optimism/README.md

 ### op-e2e Tests

 We also add integration tests using op-e2e's framework.
-These tests are very useful as they are run purely in golang in a single process with very fast block times, but they are limited in that proxy is not spin up and the batcher available there is only a fake.
+These tests are very useful as they are run purely in golang in a single process with very fast block times, but they are limited in that proxy is not spun up and the batcher available there is only a fake.

 ### Kurtosis Devnet Tests